Walnut Bread

 • Cover the loaves and let them rest for 20 minutes.
 This step relaxes the gluten, making the dough more extensible.

-• Form the Log: Fold the bottom third up over the first fold to create a rough log shape.
-Press along the seam with your fingertips to secure it.
+• Fold the bottom third up over and seal to create a rough log shape.

 • Lightly flour the bakers couche (professional bakers couche is an untreated, unbleached linen cloth).
-Arrange bread loaves seam side down.
+Arrange walnut bread seam side down.
+Repeat with the remaining dough.

 Proofing

-• Cover the loaves with a damp kitchen towel and let them proof for about 1 hour, or until doubled in size.
+• Cover the loaves with a damp kitchen towel, or place them uncovered in your controlled fermentation chamber.
+Let them proof for about 1 hour, or until doubled in size.

 Baking Bread